benjisho/google-sheet-generator/README.md

 ## Usage Instructions

+1. Add your (GCP service-account)[https://console.cloud.google.com/iam-admin/serviceaccounts] credentials into this file: `credentials.json`
-1. Open a web browser and navigate to http://localhost:3000 to access the application.
+2. Open a web browser and navigate to http://localhost:3000 to access the application.
-2. Follow the on-screen instructions to authenticate with Google and generate a work attendance sheet.
+3. Follow the on-screen instructions to authenticate with Google and generate a work attendance sheet.

 ## To Test Backend Endpoint Manually